Written By Rick de Groot

 Calculate Year of Current Thursday in Power Query

-Step 3: First Thursday of Year
+Step 3: Determine the First Thursday of the Year

 We’ll count days as if the week starts on Friday, and find out what the Day Of Week number is of the 1st of January of that year.
 Now, if the week starts on a Friday, the Date.DayOfWeek function will act like Thursday is the last day of the week.
 This means that we can use that Day of Week value to subtract from January 7th of the current year.
-By doing so, we’ll be able to find the first Thursday of the year.

 Date.AddDays(